thoughtbot/write-yourself-a-roguelike/00 - Intro.md

 * Permanent death
 * Tile-based maps

 So where do these rules come from?
 Roguelike games get their rules and name from the game Rogue.
-Rogue was developed in the 1980s, but if you have ever played it, then it's clear that its influence has spread far and wide as evident in games like Dwarf Fortress or Diablo.
+Rogue was developed in the 1980s, but if you have ever played it, then it's clear that its influence has spread far and wide as evident in games like Dwarf Fortress and Diablo.

 ![Rogue](images/rogue.png?raw=true =600x)